| List of historic valves in the ase-museoedelpro collection |

 | 700B |

-the first cavity magnetrons designed by Westren Electric after the Tizard
+magnetrons designed by Westren Electric after the Tizard Mission revealed

 |